AN OVERVIEW OF WHAT MIAMI PRIVATE SCHOOLS HAVE TO OFFER

 But a curriculum is only as good as its teachers.
 Many of the private schools boast teachers with impressive track records, not just in longevity but also in educational background.

 In his book Why Gender Matters, Dr. Leonard Saks says, “When teachers recognize, understand, and make use of the biologically different ways boys think and feel and act and play and learn, it makes all the difference in the world.”

 It is a fact that boys and girls learn very differently, and while some students perform perfectly well at coed schools, there is evidence to indicate that a same-sex environment can facilitate more of a willingness to participate on the part of the students.
 One obvious reason is that it removes the desire to impress the members of the opposite sex and allows the students to focus on more important things — like academics.

 For girls, the same-sex environment removes any feelings of inadequacy in subjects such as math and science, where boys are often likely to excel.
-It also allows students to let their guard down and open up, something that one educator has seen firsthand in boys.
+It also allows students to let their guard down and open up, something that Webster has seen firsthand in the Academy boys.

 Teachers at boys’ schools will tell you that when boys feel more comfortable in class, peer relationships seem better, and the rapport between the boys and their teachers is stronger.
 The boys are more likely to open up and share their feelings.
-Schools encourage boys to talk about their emotions and make it safe for them to ask for help, he points out.
+Private schools may encourage boys to talk about their emotions and make it safe for them to ask for help, he points out.

 STANDARDS OF EXCELLENCE

 Most private schools require some kind of academic testing or evaluation for incoming students in order to ensure that the school will be a good fit for the student and that he or she will have a positive academic experience.